Cradle Cap and Gut Health: What’s the Relation?

 The way you take care of this important system has a direct impact on overall health and wellness.
 This also heavily involves the skin.
 In fact, some doctors say that an unhealthy gut will have a major effect on your skin and could lead to conditions like inflammation and eczema.

 In this way, the relationship between cradle cap and gut health might be more clear.
 However, there’s still no evidence that shows the direct impact that the gut flora has on cradle cap.
-In general, there’s still no pinpointed cause of cradle cap.

 Is Cradle Cap Preventable?